Gilda (1946) | Cannes Classics 2024

 Dir.: Charles Vidor | Cast: Rita Hayworth, Glenn Ford, George Macready |USA 1946 | 109 min.

-Before shooting started on September 7th 1945, the marriage of Rita Hayworth and Orson Welles was very much on the rocks, and an announcement was made that the couple was divorcing – even though there was a late reconciliation (for the time being).
-Columbia boss Harry Cohen was very keen in following the Hayes Codes to the point that the film did not make any sense (Gilda turned out to be a lady and not the tramp).
+Before shooting started on September 7th 1945, the marriage of Rita Hayworth and Orson Welles was already on the rocks, and an announcement was made that the couple was divorcing – even though there was a late reconciliation (for the time being).
+Columbia boss Harry Cohen was keen to stick to the Hayes Codes to the point that the film did not make any sense (Gilda turned out to be a lady and not the tramp).
 He fostered a romance between Hayworth and Glenn Ford for the newspapers.
 Ford and Hayworth led him a merry dance, staying on the studio long after shooting: the money conscious Cohen asked them to leave: “I can’t keep the studio open all night.
 It costs money.
-Now, get the hell out of here and don’t forget to shut off the lights when you leave.”
+Now, get the hell out of here and don’t forget to switch off the lights when you leave.”
 The pair had another drink on Harry.

-Glenn Ford was not very fond of the director: “Mr. Vidor was a very strict, demanding director who had a streak of sadistic, Hungarian love-hate understanding, and he sort of nurtured that aspect.
-His instructions, before we did a scene or were thinking of doing it, were pretty incredible – even in today’s market.
+Glenn Ford was not keen on the director: “Mr. Vidor was a very strict, demanding director who had a streak of sadistic, Hungarian love-hate understanding, and he sort of nurtured that aspect.
+His instructions, before we did a scene or werr thinking of doing it, were pretty incredible – even in today’s market.
 I can’t repeat the things he used to tell us to think about.
 They are marvellous images to hold.”

 Apart from Hayworth, Polish born DoP Rudolph Mate (To Be or Not to Be), was the other stars of Gilda.
 The black and white images literally glitter when the camera trails on Hayworth: the light plays with her, treating her like a dark, dangerous creature illuminated by star light.
 Her floating presence alone is the total subversion of the Hayes Code.
 AS